AbeeraTahir/AbeeraTahir/README.md

-# Hi there 👋 I'm Abeera Tahir, a Software Developer.
+# Hi there 👋 I'm Abeera Tahir, a Software Developer 👩‍💻

 ## About Me